jlsajfj/state-purity/README.md

 - Seen or read pornographic material
 - Massaged or been massaged sensually
 - Purchased contraceptives
-- Spent the night with a member of the perferred sex
+- Spent the night with a member of the preferred sex
 - Ingested alcohol in a non-religious context
 - Played a drinking game
 - Been drunk